Kappie/kappie_old/_posts/2016-11-13-sqlite3-from-matlab.md

 [SQL](https://en.wikipedia.org/wiki/SQL) (structured query language).

 SQL is a declarative language, meaning you specify what data you want, not how you want to get it.
 That means SQL takes care of all look-up algorithms.
-We first create a database from the command line as follows:
+We first create a database from the command line:

 {% highlight bash %}
 # enter sqlite3 interpreter